ARM-software/AVH/DoxyGen/infrastructure/src/mdk.md

 # AVH with local toolchains {#Local}

-You can use Arm Virtual Hardware targets with embedded projects locally on your machine.
+You can use Arm Virtual Hardware with embedded projects locally on your machine.
-  - \subpage run_mdk_pro explains how to use Keil MDK for developing and debugging a program with [Arm Virtual Hardware Targets](../../simulation/html/index.html) running on a local PC.
+  - \subpage run_mdk_pro explains how to use Keil MDK for developing and debugging a program with [Arm Fixed Virtual Platforms](../../simulation/html/index.html) running on a local PC.
   - \subpage debug_ds explains how to connect to Arm Virtual Hardware AMI from a local PC and debug the program with Arm DS.

 \page run_mdk_pro Run with MDK-Professional

-This section explains how Arm Virtual Hardware (AVH) processors can be used with [Keil MDK](https://developer.arm.com/tools-and-software/embedded/keil-mdk) tools for developing and debugging embedded applications on a local computer.
+This section explains how Arm Fixed Virtual Platforms (FVP) can be used with [Keil MDK](https://developer.arm.com/tools-and-software/embedded/keil-mdk) tools for developing and debugging embedded applications on a local computer.

 ## Tools Installation {#mdk_vht_install}